This post may contain affiliate links which means if you make a purchase we might receive a small commission at no additional cost to you.

 But when the poor pears finally dried, they were covered with a combination of dry grass, dirt, and very little glitter.
 And the children were cracking jokes about how “GORGEOUS” they were.
 Those Nasty Nasty children!
 Don’t tell them, but I still laugh about it also, because I was quite entertained watching them.

-But this goes to prove, even if a Christmas craft fails, it still makes fun and lasting memories for children (even nasty grown children).
+But this goes to prove, even your Handmade Christmas Decorations fails, it still makes fun and lasting memories for children (even nasty grown children).